(Courtesy Durham County Library / North Carolina Collection)

 O'Daniel most notably became head of recruitment and manager for the Durham Hosiery Mill No. 2 on East Pettigrew St. - Carr's 'experiment' with African-American machine operators/employees.

-O'Daniel died in 1919; that Carr had some respect and affection for O'Daniel seems proven by his naming of the former Bowling-Emory Hosiery Mill on Gilbert St. after O'Daniel when he purchased the mill shortly after O'Daniel's death.
+O'Daniel died in 1917; that Carr had some respect and affection for him seems proven by the renaming of the former Bowling-Emory Hosiery Mill on Gilbert St. after O'Daniel when he purchased it in 1919.
+(The choice was also linked to the decision of Carr's sons - by then running the Hosiery Mill business - to staff this location exclusively with African Americans, repeating the above-mentioned 'experiment' at Mill No. 2.)

 O'Daniel's family continued to live at 1005 Fayetteville after his death - another John O'Daniel, perhaps a son, is listed as a "Florist" living at the house in the 1920s.